 However, it is difficult to gauge exactly how major pandemics affect economic activity in the medium to longer term.

-SS: What steps are public health departments, healthcare systems, and governments across the country taking to tackle COVID-19?
+SHAH: What steps are public health departments, healthcare systems, and governments across the country taking to tackle COVID-19?
 Maybe knowing them would help planners think about supporting that work.

 - Growing the number of available hospital and intensive care beds with ventilators and other relevant equipment